Welcome to the Bhargava Laboratory

 Imaging meningeal inflammation in CNS autoimmunity identifies a therapeutic role for BTK inhibition

 Synaptic and complement markers in extracellular vesicles in multiple sclerosis

 Bile acid metabolism is altered in multiple sclerosis and supplementation ameliorates neuroinflammation

-Shreya runs our clinical metabolomics studies and is also involved in setting up new investigator initiated trials.
-She is currently applying for medical school.
+Andrew runs our clinical metabolomics studies and is also involved in setting up new investigator initiated trials.
+He is currently applying for medical school.

-Dr. Farhadi is a research fellow in the Bahrgava lab.
-She runs our trial of TUDCA supplementation in progressive MS in addition to other translational metabolomics studies funded by the DoD.
+Dr. Ladakis is a research fellow in the Bahrgava lab.
+He runs our trial of belimumab and ocrelizumab in MS in addition to other translational metabolomics studies funded by the DoD.